Tahmina979/4Dtreeshape_project/README.md

 Run Branching_layers.m to see the growing pattern of plants with branch layer information (color-coded)

 Step 3:
-See the result of spatial registration.
-Here, color codes indicate the correspondences between branches
+See the spatial registration result between 3D plants across growing sequences. color codes indicate the 1st layer correspondences between branches

+Run Spatial_registration_maize.m for maize plants
+Run Spatial_registration_tomato.m for tomato plants

+As mentioned in the paper, the tomato plant requires more time than maize due to its complex structure.
+If your system configuration matches the mentioned configuration, it should take time to get around our listed one in Table 1.

+Step 4:
-Run to see two growing patterns before and after spatial registration Run to see those growing patterns after temporal registration
+Run to see those growing patterns after temporal registration

 Step 4: